framedsc/Sitesource/markdown/GameGuides/FarCryPrimal.md

 ##Reshade Notes

-* For access to the depth buffer you will need to set "copy depth buffer before clear" and select the correct depth buffer.
+For access to the depth buffer you will need to set `Copy depth buffer before clear` and select the correct depth buffer.
 The correct depth buffer will need to be selected again when you change the resolution.

 ##Cheat Table Notes

-* The Camera script is enabled with [F1].
+* The Camera script is enabled with `F1`.
 This seperates the camera from the character with mouse controlling rotation and the below keys controlling movement.

     Key | Command
 	--|--